Minh Luu

 minh

-Formally trained in Community Health Development and Behavioral Sciences, Dr. Luu has worked in the field of public health for the past two decades.
-From 2002-2006, she was the national program coordinator for the Ministry of Health of Vietnam.
-In this role, Dr. Luu helped design, implement, expanded, and evaluated the Vietnam’s National HIV Voluntary Counseling and Testing program in all 63 provinces of the country.
-In this capacity, she was directly involved in the delivery of technical training to more than 500 local public health practitioners.
-Dr. Luu transitioned to the position of the Country Director of the U.S. Department of Defense’s HIV Prevention Program in Vietnam in 2007 and assumed this role for the following 7 years.
-With an average annual operating budget of USD 3-4 millions, she set up and managed entire portfolios of HIV prevention initiatives for the Vietnam’s arm forces, the initiative’s beneficiary in Vietnam, including community-based intervention programs, laboratory renovations, policy advocacy, and program monitoring and evaluation efforts.
+Dr. Luu is formally trained in Community Health Development and Behavioral Sciences and has worked in the field of public health for the past two decades.
+From 2002-2006, she served as the national program coordinator for the Ministry of Health of Vietnam.
+In this role, Dr. Luu helped design, implement, expand, and evaluate Vietnam’s National HIV Voluntary Counseling and Testing program across all 63 provinces of the country.
+She was directly involved in the delivery of technical training to more than 500 local public health practitioners.
+In 2007, Dr. Luu transitioned to the position of Country Director for the U.S. Department of Defense’s HIV Prevention Program in Vietnam, where she held the role for seven years.
+With an average annual operating budget of USD 3-4 million, she managed a comprehensive portfolio of HIV prevention initiatives for the Vietnam Armed Forces, including community-based intervention programs, laboratory renovations, policy advocacy, and program monitoring and evaluation.

-During her master’s and doctoral training at Emory University during 2013 – 2023, Dr. Luu worked as research associate for the Centers for Disease Control and Prevention (CDC), Hope Research Center (Vaccine Trial Program), and Florida State University (School of Nursing).
+During her master’s and doctoral training at Emory University from 2013 to 2023, Dr. Luu worked as a research associate for the Centers for Disease Control and Prevention (CDC), Hope Research Center (Vaccine Trial Program), and Florida State University (School of Nursing).

-Dr. Luu currently works as a Senior Research Scientist at Humana Inc., a leading US health care corporate serving senior populations, with a focus on research design and program evaluation for a variety of pilot interventions aiming to close gaps in health-related social needs among Medicare beneficiaries.
-She has published works on the topics of HIV, sexually transmitted disease prevention, HPV vaccine uptake among adolescents, and domestic violence.
-Minh’s major expertise domains include research design, data science, and program evaluation.
+Dr. Luu currently works as a Senior Research Scientist at Humana Inc., a leading U.S. healthcare company serving senior populations, focusing on research design and program evaluation for pilot interventions addressing Medicare beneficiaries' health-related social needs.
+She has published works on HIV, sexually transmitted disease prevention, HPV vaccine uptake among adolescents, and domestic violence.
+Dr. Luu’s areas of expertise include research design, data science, and program evaluation.